Google Cloud integration

 appengine.googleapis.com

-If Sinergym and Sinergym extras are installed, the Google Cloud SDK must be linked with other Python modules for some functionalities to work.
+If Sinergym and optional dependencias such as SB3 are installed, the Google Cloud SDK must be linked with other Python modules for some functionalities to work.
 Execute the following command in your terminal:

 $ gcloud auth application-default login